PrenerLab/GettingStarted/README.md

 Once you have an account, you'll want to install the [GitHub Desktop application](https://desktop.github.com) for your computer so that you can clone the repositories that you are working, make changes, and keep your work in sync with the rest of the team.

 To get a quick introduction to how GitHub works, check out the their [GitHub Guides](https://guides.github.com).
 The [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/) and the [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) guides may be particularly helpful.
 I highly recommend completing the [Hello World](https://guides.github.com/activities/hello-world/) exercise as well.
 We also have our [own guide](https://github.com/PrenerLab/GettingStarted/blob/master/gitHubGuide.md) for how we use GitHub.

+This interactive [Git Tutorial](https://try.github.io/levels/1/challenges/1) was created by Code School, it does a good job of explaining Git, the processes behind GitHub, and can be useful for helping users understand what is occurring when we push a branch or submit a pull request.